wkloh76/oricommjs/README.md

   - appservicejs(NodeJS,Bunjs)
   - webbunjs (bunJS)
   - webnodejs (NodeJS,bunJS)
+    - Implement workflow engine which will proper manage the frontend code instead write the code in one html/js file.
   - deskeletronjs (ElectronJS)
+    - Implement workflow engine which will proper manage the frontend code instead write the code in one html/js file.
 - Optional modules:
   - sqlmanager
     - sqlite3
+    - mariadb

 ## atomic